PaulPloumhans/Store-Frontend/README.md

 * Use of Angular Services (to pass data between sibling components)
 * Use of HttpClient Module to load external data
 * Use of AppRouting Module to facilitate navigation between pages and avoid reloading
-* Use of Angular directives in HTML (*ngFor, *ngIf,...)
+* Use of directives in HTML (*ngFor, *ngIf,...)
-* Use of CSS to style the application
-* Typescript is used throughout
+Additionally, CSS isused to style the application and Typescript is used throughout.

 ## Key features of the application